Security of AI

 Embedding inversion attacks

-Just as you can extract training data back out of models in model inversion attacks, a number of academic papers have recently demonstrated you can do the same thing using embedding inversion attacks on vector embeddings.
+Just as you can extract training data back out of models using model inversion attacks, numerous academic papers demonstrate how you can do the same thing using embedding inversion attacks on vector embeddings.
 These take embeddings from a vector of numbers back to the original input or an approximation thereof.

 In the paper with the best results so far, attackers were able to recover the exact inputs in 92% of cases including full names and health diagnoses.
-The remaining 8% recovered data that was largely the same as the original input.
+The remaining 8% recovered data was largely the same as the original input, meaning synonyms of original words.
 In another paper, this one accompanied by open source software allowing anyone to reproduce the attack, the inversions were largely successful at getting back every theme of the original input.
 For example, where the original text was, “I love playing the cello!
 It relaxes me!”, they demonstrated getting back text that said, “I love playing the cello!
-It helps me relax!” in on example.
-It isn’t a perfect reproduction of the input, but it’s close enough for most use cases.
+It helps me relax!“.
+It isn’t a perfect reproduction of the input, but it’s close enough for most uses.

 Membership inference attacks

 Also of concern is the ability for an attacker to find out if some input was used in a vector database.
 If each vector represents a sentence, an attacker might search for “In 23Q3, the company exceeded expectations” as a common phrase used when some company does well and reports that out.
 With access to a vector database, they could test for that and other expected sentences to see what exists in the system.
-Or they could test to see if some specific names or locations or faces or other data exists in the data set.
+Or they could test to see if some specific names or locations or faces or other data exists in the data set – no inversion required.

-In short, embeddings are equivalent to their inputs and are just as sensitive as any data that was used to create them.
+In short, embeddings are equivalent to their inputs and are just as sensitive as any data that they derive from.

 Security and privacy concerns are the top barriers to adoption of AI, and for good reason.
 Both benign and malicious actors can threaten the performance, fairness, security and privacy of AI models and data.